Lauren Barnes: Philadelphia Independence, 2011

-Reign FC, 2013–
+Seattle Reign FC, 2013–

 Barnes was selected by the Seattle Reign FC during the 2013 NWSL Supplemental Draft as their second pick (tenth pick overall).
 Barnes was key component in the Reign's defense playing primarily as a center-back for the squad throughout the 2013 season.
 During a home match against FC Kansas City on June 9, 2013, her defensive skill was especially highlighted when she reached a shot just before it crossed the goal line that had bounced over goalkeeper Hope Solo's head.
 With a diving tackle into the netting, Barnes tipped the ball over the crossbar and out of the goal.
 Along with teammate Christine Nairn, Barnes was one of only two players on the Reign to play in all 22 matches during the 2013 season.
 She was the only player to start every game tallying 1,949 minutes.
 After the season ended, Barnes earned team honors for Defender of the Year.